High School / New Student, Dual Enrolled, Early College Student

 7. Attend new student orientation.

-Once accepted, you will attend a weekend orientation session for new students.
-You’ll learn more about campus life, prepare for academic life, and explore the campus.
+Once accepted, you will attend an orientation session for new students.
+You’ll learn more about campus life, prepare for academic life, meet other new Camels, and prepare to move in!

 Visit Campus